Split extensions and KK-equivalences for quantum projective spaces: Splittings and projections

-which follows since for every $\pi_k^{(t)}$ there are two other representation namely $\pi_{k-1}^{(t)}$ and $\pi_{k+1}^{(t)}$ defined on orthogonal subspaces which are also nonzero on some part of $V_k^n$.
-We then get a degenerated module hence the product is 0.
-For $l=t$ and $l$ even we have
+The above follows since for every $\pi_k^{(t)}$ there are two other representation, namely $\pi_{k-1}^{(t)}$ and $\pi_{k+1}^{(t)}$, defined on orthogonal subspaces which are also non-zero on some part of $V_k^n$.
+We then obtain a degenerate module, hence the product is 0.